Prepare early for the UK mandate—without rework

 Archiving: A 10-year retention, with special cases extending to 15 or 25 years

-Applies to: All taxpayers performing activities subject to Polish VAT, including foreign businesses with a fixed establishment in Poland
+Applies to: All taxpayers required to issue invoices under Polish VAT rules, including foreign businesses with a fixed establishment in Poland where that establishment participates in the transaction

 Architecture: Central clearance via KSeF